What are Asset Protection Trusts and why do I need to be wary of these?

 Clients contacted STEP after they experienced great difficulties in contacting Universal, with no responses to emails, letters or phone calls.

-We have been advised by clients that they have been concerned about the management of their trusts, with delays in estate administration and payments from the trusts being made, in addition to being unable to ascertain the whereabouts of their assets, or retrieve original wills and LPAs held in secure storage.
+We were advised by clients that they were concerned about the management of their trusts, with delays in estate administration and payments from the trusts being made, in addition to being unable to ascertain the whereabouts of their assets, or retrieve original wills and LPAs held in secure storage.

 Universal clients now face the realistic prospect that they are unlikely to retrieve original documents or to recover cash assets.

-STEP is aware that Suffolk Constabulary is now investigating, and has seized all documents that were held at Dencora House.
+Suffolk Constabulary investigated this and has seized all documents that were held at Dencora House.

 We understand from media reports in December 2018 that Steven Long was sentenced to a prison term for contempt of court for refusing to disclose the whereabouts of client assets.
 This is a civil matter and is not related to the investigation by the Eastern Region Special Operations unit.
 We understand that criminal investigations are still underway.